kaleidawave/ezno/CONTRIBUTING.md

 - Check source is valid with `cargo check --workspace`
 - Check that code is formatted in accordance with the configuration with `cargo fmt --all --check`
 - Run all tests `cargo test --workspace --verbose`
-- Use `cargo clippy -- --allow warnings` to find blocking lints
+- Use `cargo clippy -- -A warnings` to find blocking lints

 ### The notify! macro